5 Ways Nature Can improve your mental health

 5. Journaling improves self-reflection for entrepreneurs.

 Reflection is the deliberate process of reviewing perceptions and interactions, contemplating possible scenarios and meanings, and attributing significance to guide future decisions.
 According to research, people who partake in reflection are happier and do better than those who do not.
 It's logical.
 People who are successful and fulfilled learn from their failures.
-Throughout your reflection in al, you can ponder on what gets you excited, what you are avoiding, am I a good leader, how did I add value to my business or myself this week, and how did I this week.
+Throughout your reflection in your journal, you can ponder on what gets you excited, what you are avoiding, am I a good leader, how did I add value to my business or myself this week, and how did I improve my intelligence this week.

 As mentioned earlier, entrepreneurs have the power to change the world.
 However, that success in their fields depends on how well they take care of their mental health.
 Journaling is a critical tool in becoming a better entrepreneur.
 The VOS Journal app, with its 30,000+ users, is undoubtedly one of the most remarkable ways available to position entrepreneurs in the best mental place for success and higher achievements.